Skip to main content

 The copywriter’s mission is the message, and nothing must come between that and the recipient.
 The copywriter’s own flair, personality, taste, linguistic ability and all that, they do affect how the message is processed and received, but all of those are of secondary importance to the message itself.

 A great copywriter is invisible, leaving the reader not wondering about who wrote the message, but about the message itself, whatever that was; deposit and play, buy now, spin to win, read this book, this company is the best, whatever.
+Be wary of a copywriter who lets their own ego get in the way of getting the message across.

 A great copywriter is nothing but a highly efficient, completely invisible buffer between the message, and its intended recipient.